sf-wdi-17/notes/lectures/week-01/_5_friday/dawn/intro-to-css.md

 - Make all links turn red when you hover over them with your mouse
 - Center your h1
 - Right-align your list of three favorite technologies
-- move the width and height attributes from your images into your stylesheet

 # Reflect
 *Go over assignment with students*